Chris Hussey: Promotion into League One (2020–2022)

 In January 2021, Hussey signed a two-and-a-half-year contract extension.
 He was named on the Football Manager League Two Team of the Year for the 2020–21 season, along with teammate Will Boyle and manager Michael Duff.
 He missed just three league games during the campaign, making 48 appearances playing at left-wing-back in a 3–5–2 formation in all competitions, as Cheltenham secured promotion into League One as champions of League Two.
 He scored one goal, a free kick against Carlisle United that sealed an automatic promotion place.
 On 29 April 2021, Hussey was named in the 2020–21 EFL League Two Team of the Season at the league's annual awards ceremony.

 He made 28 appearances in the first half of the 2021–22 season and picked up a man of the match award in his final game for the "Robins", in a 1–1 draw with Burton Albion at Whaddon Road.
 Hussey played 155 games in three and a half seasons at Cheltenham, scoring four goals.
 Upon leaving the club, Hussey stated: "Cheltenham is where I've enjoyed my football the most and everyone has treated me unbelievably, this is the most a club has accepted me as a person and a player and every day I gave my all".

 Port Vale

 On 10 January 2022, Hussey signed for League Two club Port Vale, who paid Cheltenham an undisclosed fee.
 Manager Darrell Clarke said: "I've always been an admirer of his work, he's a proper professional and a proper winner", whilst director of football David Flitcroft had worked with Hussey at Bury and Swindon.
 Hussey told supporters the following month that "it took a couple of games for me to get into a rhythm which I think is normal for a new player", before he would help his new side go unbeaten in five games.
+Port Vale were promoted out of the play-offs at the end of the 2021–22 season.
 He had his contract terminated on 1 September 2022 after finding a new club.